ThePixelFarm/ThePixelFarm/README.md

 ### Currently Reading:
 - **Mastering Solana** by Michael Levin
 - **The Solana Developer's Handbook** by Solana Labs

+### Target Audience for Funding:
+- **Traditional Funds**: Banks and conservative investors may be hesitant, especially if they aren’t familiar with blockchain technology.
+- **Specialized Investors**: Platforms focused on crypto and blockchain investments (e.g., Binance Labs, Coinbase Ventures) are more open to such ideas.
+- **NFT/Crypto Communities**: If presented well, funding can be raised through crowdfunding campaigns or ICOs directly from passionate blockchain communities.

 Let’s **build the future** together — combining **crypto** and **real-world agriculture** to make a lasting impact! 🌱🚀